enclave-networks/docs/docs/quick-start.md

 To follow this guide and build your first connections with Enclave, you will need:

 1. An Enclave account, it's [free to register](https://portal.enclave.io/account/register).
-2. Two computers running Windows or Linux and permission to install software.
+2. At least two computers, devices or containers where you can install software.